zacharyelston/rrmcpy/docs/archive/IMPLEMENTATION-ROADMAP.md

 # rrmcpy Implementation Roadmap

-This document outlines the implementation plan for refactoring rrmcpy according to our design philosophy centered on fighting complexity.
+This document outlines the implementation plan for refactoring rrmcpy according to our design philosophy centered on clarity over complexity ("Built for Clarity").
 The roadmap is organized into versions with clear goals, tasks, and success metrics.

 ## Version Roadmap Overview